London dealer specializing in 18th-century British and European paintings (2,900 photographs)

 Acquired by Sotheby's in 1964, Parke-Bernet was the United States' largest auction house.
 This collection includes photographs documenting sales from the mid-1930s to 1972 and the accompanying catalogues (130,000 photographs and negatives).
 More

-New York dealer who focused primarily on French impressionist paintings and drawings (1,400 photographs)
+New York dealer who focused primarily on French impressionist paintings and drawings (1,417 photographs) More

 Select images from the New York dealer specializing in old master works of art (15,442 photos, clippings and negatives).